 DSLR shooters should love AP mode.
 A major downside of the DSLR to a mirrorless camera is that you cannot see how your settings are effecting your image without aping (taking an image and looking at the back of your screen to see how it turned out).
 AP Mode can offer DSLR shooters the instant shot they may need to not miss a moment.
 If you know you are shooting single subjects, setting a wide aperture in aperture priority mode means you just turn on your camera, lock in your autofocus and shoot… If you only get one shot, I would much rather it be one in AP mode; at least I know it is exposed well.
 Everything else can be fixed in post processing.

-Next, Two words… Low Light… This is the bread and butter of AP mode.
+Next, Two words… Low Light… This is the bread and butter of Aperture Priority mode for any camera shooter, although I can only speak for Canon myself.
 If you need to be ready to take a picture at a moment’s notice and know that it will be in a low light situation, set that aperture as wide as you are able to (for the subject you are shooting).
 When you pull that camera up to take a shot, you are ready for any situation.
 Fiddle with your settings on the second shot.

 You may think that AP mode means that ISO and Shutter have to be completely automatic, but that isn’t true!
 You can still set your ISO if you prefer which only leaves your shutter speed automatically set by the camera.
 Just go to your quick menu and it should have your aperture settings and ISO should either be a number (e.g. 100, 200, etc.) or it will say “auto.”
 In auto mode, the computer will decide.
 This is great to set if you are in a really low light situation but still need your shutter to be a bit faster.
 Bump that ISO up a little bit more to help speed up your shutter speed.
 Remember that there is always a downside to changing any setting though.
 Increasing ISO is going to add grain, so weigh the benefits over the costs to your images.